 If you repeatedly injure your tendon without proper treatment and recovery, scar tissue will form.
 Scar tissue is weak and inflexible tissue that hardens around the tendon without giving it any support or strength.
 Scar tissue will never heal into healthy, mature, strong tissue.
 Scar tissue will put pressure on your soft tissues and nerves.
 It interrupts the blood flow to the areas of your elbow causing pain and delaying recovery.
 It is important to prevent the growth of scar tissue with conservative treatments.

 This is why it is very important to seek medical advice when you've had an accident or injury.
-Your doctor will be able to recommend the best course of action for treating your tendon injury using cooling and heating therapies.
-If there is little swelling, as is often the case with Golfer's Elbow, we recommend the application of Deep Heat (via the Elbow ) as this will become a significant aid in speeding up the recovery process.
+Your doctor will be able to recommend the best course of action for treating your tendon injury using cooling and heating treatments.
+If there is little swelling, as is often the case with Golfer's Elbow, we recommend the application of an Elbow as this will become a significant aid in boosting circulation in the area as well as helping reduce risk of tissue reinjury.
 To view more about how to treat Golfer's Elbow, go here.

 Age is always a factor when it comes to injury.
 As we become older, our tendons begin to weaken and eventually break down.
 By not training our bodies or allowing repetitive injuries, we speed up this process.